KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 The main content of the site is **photographs**.
 The goal is to show them.
 Alix wanted something "Flickr-like".
 Some sort of wall of photos that automagically adapt to the size of your screen.
 Kind of a cool layout, really.

-At first I thought about doing it myself and then...
+At first I thought about doing it myself and then…

 ![Coding a responsive image gallery by hand?
 What about no!](/assets/images/designing-an-image-gallery/how-about-no-bear.jpg)